-The Authority has developed the following core values, which transcended disciplinary boundaries and supported the full range of activities under the Authority's mandate.
-Each member of the Authority performed their responsibilities in accordance with the following:
+The Authority has developed their own set of values.
+The following core principles/values transcend disciplinary boundaries and support the full range of activities under the Authority's mandate.
+Each member of the Authority will perform their responsibilities in accordance with the following: